MickyHCorbett/MorfLess/syntax/syntax.md

  ### File extensions

- MorfLess will trigger in the following cases:
+ Though MorfLess will trigger on any file upload, RenderHtml will perform processing in the following cases:

  - A file ending in ".post" or ".page" is uploaded.
  - A file that isn't HTML or JSON is uploaded